Updated September 2014

 - 1 student from Stafford County is studying at KU Medical Center.

 - Stafford High School is one of 17 schools statewide that used Mini Medical School in Fiscal Year 2014, a resource kit for upper level high school teachers in the biological sciences.
 The kit is designed to supplement and enhance their curriculum while simultaneously introducing students to various aspects of the health field through fun and exciting projects.
-Mini Medical School was created by the KU Area Health Education Centers and features physicians and experts from KU Medical Center and Kansas State University.
+Mini Medical School was created by the KU Area Health Education Center and features physicians and experts from KU Medical Center and Kansas State University.

 - Stafford County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Directors.
 The medical education directors help coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.